< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 * While plugging together carbon and hydrogen atoms is good fun and, as the comments above indicate, can lead to an amazing variety of structures, of course there's no reason to refuse admittance to other atoms in organic chemistry.
 There are a number of classes of organic molecules defined simply by attaching a "functional group" of atoms based around oxygen, nitrogen, chlorine, or whatever.

 The "alcohols" are aliphatic hydrocarbons in which a hydroxyl (-OH) group is attached, replacing a hydrogen.
-If a hydroxyl group is attached to methane (CH4), the result is "methyl alcohol" or "methanol (CH3OH); if the hydroxyl group is attached to ethane (C2H6), the result is "ethyl alcohol" or "ethanol (C2H5OH)" or "grain alcohol", it being the alcohol produced by fermentation that gets us drunk.
+If a hydroxyl group is attached to methane (CH4), the result is "methyl alcohol" AKA "methanol (CH3OH); if the hydroxyl group is attached to ethane (C2H6), the result is "ethyl alcohol" or "ethanol (C2H5OH)" AKA "grain alcohol", it being the alcohol produced by fermentation that gets us drunk.
 Both are used as biofuels.
 Other examples of alcohols include:

 The "phenols" are similar, with a hydroxyl group attached to an aromatic hydrocarbon.
 If a hydroxyl group is attached to benzene (C6H6), the result is simply "phenol (C6H5OH)".